SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 classes do not have a default memberwise initializer.
 Instead, you define custom initializers that provide the initialization logic you need.
-Because the two stored properties belonging to ``Window`` are not set to initial values by default,
+Because the two stored properties that belong to ``Window`` aren't set to initial values by default,
 ``Window`` needs a custom initializer.
-To initialize a class like ``Window`` with a custom initializer, use the type name of the class followed by any parameters needed for initialization in parentheses:
+To initialize a class like ``Window`` with a custom initializer, use the type name of the class followed, in parentheses, by any parameters needed for initialization:

 .. testcode:: classes